phoneix116/Sentient-Ambient-AI/README.md

 ## ESP32 Setup
 1. Open `mood_actuator.ino` in Arduino IDE / PlatformIO.
-2. Install libraries: FastLED (ESP32 core provides WiFi/WebServer).
+2. Install libraries: Adafruit NeoPixel (ESP32 core provides Serial and optional WiFi/WebServer).
 3. Set your Wi-Fi credentials at the top of the sketch.
 4. Flash to ESP32.
 Open Serial Monitor to see the assigned IP.
 5. No DFPlayer needed.
 Music is played on the host computer.